Fresno High School: History

 In September 1896, the school year began in the new building on O Street between Stanislaus and Tuolumne streets.
 The new back structure, with its clock tower, had the latest and most modern facilities, including a chemistry laboratory, gymnasium, library, and lecture hall.

 In 1922, the school moved to its present site at 1839 North Echo Avenue, near Palm and McKinley Avenues.
 Fresno High School is surrounded by large homes (originally one of Fresno's affluent areas) and large Fresno ash and pine trees.
 On October 15, 2002, the historic Royce Hall building caught fire and suffered minimal damage.

 The campus is divided into several components.
 The two main components are "South Side" and "North Side", named so from their campus location.
 South Side campus houses Title I offices, the business, foreign language, science, and mathematics divisions.
 The North Side houses English, social sciences, art, and history divisions.
 Physical education, leadership and JROTC are housed on the westernmost portion of the campus.
 The drama and music divisions, in addition to various miscellaneous classrooms, are attached to Fresno High's historic Royce Hall.
 There is a little known fallout shelter entrance at the rear of the handball courts, (in the middle where the metal grate is on the ground), that goes down stairs to a door that leads under "goat hill" and then under Royce Hall.

 Renovations to Royce Hall were completed for the 2018–2019 school year.
 They were worked on throughout the 2017–2018 school year.
 The goal was to give the historic hall a modernization which included new carpeting, acoustic sound paneling, a sound booth located near the auditorium entrance and the removal and relocation of a handicap elevator to make more room for stair access to the stage.

 Academics

 Fresno High School offers its students the full International Baccalaureate diplomas.
-The school has been offering its graduate students full IB diplomas since June 2007.
-The campus offers several advanced placement courses and requires the study of foreign language in order to receive a diploma, along with the completion of a 4,000 word essay and 150 hours of community service.
 The campus has received poor academic achievement scores in the past, but has shown improvement.
-The campus employs 133 full- and part-time instructors, in addition to several guidance counselors, classified staff, administrative employees, one full-time psychologist and one full-time family therapist.
+The campus employs 133 full and part-time instructors, in addition to several guidance counselors, classified staff, administrative employees, one full-time psychologist and one full-time family therapist.